edwardgerhold/syntaxjs/README.md

 - Design Patterns

+Update: the "nodefactory" an abstract factory with factory methods, in a concrete mozilla parser api nodes producing implementation will be in lib/parsenodes/nodefactory.js and i would like to go and replace the node production with.
+Currently they are nested in each parse function, which is not too bad, but i could factor the loc creation out as well.

+I have to overwork the parser anyways, since i´ve read books about since i´ve written that (it´s my first javascript parser) which have these methods cleaned up, and i don´t want to continue reinventing the parser-wheel again.
+I can make it faster and faster, i need a prediction at 'for', four characters lookahead at punctuators if the first one is a `>' else up to three until they are hardcoded gated, but else it is linear.
+Well.
+Then there is the change to capture whitespaces in the parser by an extras flag for the coming processor features (which can come, when the parser is bugfixed, which isn´t difficult, but that there was around 750k ecma spec and code and 250k more refactorings and 400k deleted and even worser code between)

+Design Patterns,
 They are coming into this.
 I have read the Head First book in March.
 And i know they are communicatable, means, you understand at once what i´ve written, or what that skeleton is for.